OA and National Budget Processes

 - The magnitude of management investment required to stabilise stocks and protect future income flows

 For MTEF purposes, projected net ocean GVA under alternative policy scenarios provides a more realistic basis for revenue forecasting than gross measures alone.
 If current depletion rates continue, the $60.9 million annual natural capital cost will grow, eventually eroding the sector's net contribution.
 Budget submissions can state: "Stabilising fish stocks to eliminate depletion would protect $900,000 annually in natural capital value, requiring estimated management expenditure of $2.5 million annually.
-This investment yields a benefit-cost ratio of 0.36 in avoided depletion alone, before accounting for the larger economic benefits of maintaining the $175 million GVA fishing sector."
+The $900,000 in avoided annual depletion represents a direct return of 36 cents per dollar of management expenditure from natural capital preservation alone.
+When the broader economic benefits of maintaining the $175 million GVA fishing sector and 32,000 jobs are considered, the case for investment is substantially stronger."

 3.5 Building budget requests using ocean data